 The quantity and price indices of labor input $(X_L \text{ and } P_L)$ were obtained in the following manner.
 The number of work-hours per year of male and female agricultural workers for the period 1960-81 were taken from Yamada (1984) (Appendix Table 9, p.145).
 The work-hours data for the years 1982-90 were obtained using Yamada's (1982) method.
-The sources of data for this computation are various issues of the Statistical Yearbook of the
+The sources of data for this computation are various issues of Statistical Yearbook of the Ministry of Agriculture, Forestry, and Fisheries (SY) and Survey Report on

-6The data set will be provided on request.
+&lt;sup>9The data set will be provided on request.

-Ministry of Agriculture, Forestry, and Fisheries (SY) and the Survey Report on Farm Household Economy (FHE) published annually by the MAFF.
+Farm Household Economy (FHE) published annually by the MAFF.